andre-st/wahoo-utils/README.md

 	OpenStreetMap servers can be queried for features within a geographic polygon using the Overpass API.
 	`Gpx2poi` constructs a simplified polygon (a buffered line) from all route points in a GPX file downloaded from Komoot or similar services.
 	It retrieves hundreds of features within this polygon and writes them to `your_route.geojson`.
+	I test results with `poi2tcx` and [a TCX viewer](https://www.gpsvisualizer.com/)
 - Getting POIs onto the Bolt:
 	`Poi2db` adds these features as POIs to the Boltâ€™s "Save my location" table on the device.
 	The SQLite database file is accessible via Android Debug Bridge (credit: [AndroidAndyUK](https://www.youtube.com/watch?v=Sl--gcJ95XM)).
 	Manual POIs are not affected.
 - Pros:
 	- POI generation and updating the Bolt takes only a few seconds and uses very little disk space
-		(tested on 60 km tours; usually recommended to split long distances for overview and smoother re-routing on a bike computer)
+		(tested on 60 km tours; usually recommended to split long distances for smoother re-routing on a bike computer)
 	- no additional POI-capable device is required
 	- freely definable POI radius in contrast to navigation cues
 	- POI visibility independent of the zoom level